 Wethersfield was built on a vision of uniting art and the natural world.
 It is our distinct honor to provide a literal and metaphorical canvas for the most promising artists of their generation.

-We invite members of the community to see the works of art produced by the Fellows of the Hudson River Fellowship during their summer landscape painting residency at Wethersfield at their exhibit on Saturday, June 26th from 12PM - 5PM.
-Admission to the exhibit is free with the purchase of a Garden Admission Ticket.
-Reserve your Garden Visit for June 26th today.
+We invite members of the community to see the works of art produced by the Fellows of the Hudson River Fellowship during their summer landscape painting residency at Wethersfield at their exhibit.
+Stay tuned for details!

 Wethersfield, which comprises fields, formal gardens, and extensive vistas across the rolling hills of Dutchess County, was built on a vision of uniting art and the natural world.
 Our landscape also includes ponds, wetlands, and 20 miles of trails with statuary, as well as an elegant house with Palladian windows and Annigoni frescoes, all for inspiration to the Hudson River Fellowship artists-in-residence.